sbt/sbt-native-packager/src/sphinx/formats/universal.rst

 Universal Plugin
 ================

-Universal packaging just takes a plain ``mappings`` configuration and generates various package files for distribution in the format specified.
-It creates a distribution that is not tied to any particular platform and so may require manual labor (more work from your users) to correctly install and set up.
+The Universal Plugin creates a generic, or "universal" distribution package.
+This is called "universal packaging."
+Universal packaging just takes a plain ``mappings`` configuration and generates various package files in the output format specified.
+Because it creates a distribution that is not tied to any particular platform it may require manual labor (more work from your users) to correctly install and set up.

 Related Plugins
 ---------------